BYLAWS OF THE

 Section 7.
 Attendance and Participation Expectations:

 - Absences may be excused by a majority vote by the Board.
 Board Members should notify the Chamber Office if they are not able to attend the Board Meeting.
-A member of the Board of Directors absent from three (3) consecutive regular meetings of the Board of Directors may be removed from the Board by Board vote.
+A member of the Board of Directors absent from three (3) consecutive regular meetings of the Board of Directors may be removed from the Board by a Board vote.
 All board members are expected to actively serve on at least one board committee and make every effort to attend chamber events.

 - Board members who are appointed or elected to represent the Chamber on external governing or advisory bodies, shall be replaced if the board member misses more than three meetings in one year.